JHiltbrand/HCAL_Trigger_Study/README.md

 * Here the argument `PFA2` is scheme that we would like to use when making trigger primitives.
 * The argument `FunName` will be used to give the output ntuple file a unique name, in this case `hcalNtuple_FunName.root`.
-* The `TTbar_OOT` or `NOPU` argument is parsed by the script and used to determine which GEN-SIM-DIGI-RAW files will be run on based on if-statement in the script.
+* The `TTbar_OOT` or `NOPU` argument is parsed by the script and used to determine which files will be run on based on and if-statement in the script (put in by hand).
 This if-statement is intended to be modified in order to run over a given set of files.

 ### Batch Generation of Ntuples
 The other way of generating ntuples is to submit jobs to LPC condor or CRAB.
 This is most pertinent when running over entire datasets with many RAW files.
 Submitting to either condor or CRAB is acheived with the `submitHcalTrigNtuple.py` script.